 The Genetic Information Nondiscrimination Act passed in 2008 after more than a decade of being fought for by advocacy groups.
 GINA keeps health insurance companies and employers from discriminating on the basis of information that might be found in a genetic screening.
 The Affordable Care Act explicitly protects against discrimination not only of pre-existing conditions, but of pre-existing conditions that are found as a result of genetic testing.
 But just because the results of genetic testing can’t be used in health insurance and employment doesn’t mean it can’t be used against you.

 Unfortunately that’s not true.
 Insurance products outside of health insurance, such as life insurance, can use the results of genetic testing to impact applicants’ rates.
+(You can find out how much life insurance costs here.)
 That’s becoming a bigger issue as genetic testing moves out of the medical labs and into homes; 23andMe has been given approval by the FDA to provide disease analysis with its home tests, meaning there’s a whole new market for people to find out what’s hidden in their genetic code.

 They might not like what they find – whether it’s a medical condition, or what it does to their life insurance rates.